-The Turnbull Government’s $75 billion rolling infrastructure plan will continue building the roads, rail and airport networks Australia needs to strengthen the economy, bust congestion in our cities and make rural roads safer.
+The Coalition Government’s $75 billion rolling infrastructure plan will continue building the roads, rail and airport networks Australia needs to strengthen the economy, bust congestion in our cities and make rural roads safer.

-The benefits of the Turnbull Government’s infrastructure investment for the communities of Forde include $1 billion to upgrade the M1 Motorway corridor in Logan and the Gold Coast.
+The benefits of the Coalition Government’s infrastructure investment for the communities of Forde include $1 billion to upgrade the M1 Motorway corridor in Logan and the Gold Coast.

 “ I hope these new initiatives, which deliver an additional $4.5 billion infrastructure funding, will help solve key infrastructure problems in my electorate of Forde, including the Mount Lindesay Highway.

 “We are guaranteeing the essential services families in my electorate of Forde rely on, by increasing total health and hospitals funding by 30%, delivering a 50% average increase per student in fair, real needs based school funding over the decade, and more child care support to those families who need it most,” Mr van Manen said.